trkin/premesti.se/README.md

 rake db:seed
 ~~~

-For test you need to do again
+For test you need to run migration also

 ~~~
 RAILS_ENV=test rake db:migrate
+# this will actually run
+RAILS_ENV=test rake neo4j:migrate
 ~~~

 ## Run